One of the first snacks learned to make in college by scratch was baked potato chips.

 - 1/2 teaspoon salt

-- In a large mixing bowl, add the oil, smoked paprika, and salt.
-Mix well
+- Transfer the chips into a mixing bowl.
+Add the oil, smoked paprika, and salt.
+Mix well.

-- Line a baking sheet with parchment paper.
-Spread the potato chips onto the baking sheet on a single layer with space in-between each chip
+- Spread the potato chips onto the baking sheet on a single layer with space in-between each chip

 - Bake until golden, about 15-30 minutes.
 Different potato chips will cook at different rates due to their variations of thickness.
 Pull them out when they are done